hirokoymj/gcp-study-note/study-app/README.md

 # Machine Family

-- M1 machine type: "M" Memory-optimized - M, Compute-optimized - C, cost-optimized: E, Balanced price/performance: N
+- M1 machine type: Memory-optimized - "M", Compute-optimized - "C", cost-optimized: "E", Balanced price/performance: "N"
 - Local SSD - When you stop a VM, all data on the local SSD is discarded.
 - Unlike Persistent Disks, Local SSDs are physically attached to the server on VM.